zenomt/jsonld-terse/api.md

 anymore, because that Action is no longer available.

-Note that an Action URL isn’t required to be at a sub-path of its bound target (although authoritative statements about the Action can be made in the graph of the bound target if it is); however, an Action URL **SHOULD** be in the same origin as its bound target for the reasons discussed in [Security and Privacy Considerations](#security-and-privacy-considerations) and
+Note that an Action URL isn’t required to be at a sub-path of its bound target (although authoritative statements about the Action can be included in the graph of the bound target if it is); however, an Action URL **SHOULD** be in the same origin as its bound target for the reasons discussed in [Security and Privacy Considerations](#security-and-privacy-considerations) and
 [HTTP Cache Invalidation](https://www.rfc-editor.org/rfc/rfc9111.html#name-invalidating-stored-respons),